terryaney/Documentation.Camelot/CalcEngines.md

 ---|---
 id | The name of the command which is then referenced in the `command-inputs` table (additionally it is sometimes used during [custom processing of API responses](#QnA-Processing) as well). verb | The Http Verb to use when sending the reqeust (`GET`, `POST`, `DELETE`, `PUT`).
 The verb can also contain *segments* (`.` delimitted values) that provide more details on how to process the `endpoint`.<br/><br/>To reference an endpoint defined in the BRD CalcEngines (the preferred mechanism), the `verb` should end with a `.KEY` segment (i.e. `GET.KEY`) indicating that the endpoint will be an value matching the `id` column in the [apiDataSource table](#apiDataSource-Layout).<br/><br/>By default, `GET` commands are the only commands that will process the response and mappings to generate instructions to merge results into xDS Model.
 If other verb type responses (`POST` or `PUT`) should be process mappings, you can add the `.MAP` segment after the verb but before the `.KEY` segment (i.e. `POST.MAP.KEY`).
 This will allow the response to be processed by mappings (usually the just default xDS [Profile mapping](#Default-Profile-Flattening)).<br/><br/>By default, [temp query processing](#Temp-Query-Processing) has its `mergeMode` set to `Replace`.
 There are times when it is desired to have a temp query merge into existing rows without removing all existing rows beforehand (i.e. if you run two different temp queries that map to the same history table and you want both results available at the end of the process).
-To accomplish this, you can use the `.MERGE` segment after the verb but before the `.KEY` segment (i.e. `GET.MERGE.KEY`). endpoint | Can either be the actual API endpoint to submit to (i.e. `/businessapi-service-tbo/common/v1/{legalIdentifier}/invoke-sp/QaInitialize`), or if the *preferred* `.KEY` segment is used, can be the `id` from the `apiDataSource` table.<br/><br/>When using a *key* to indicate a apiDataSource endpoint, you can still append query string values after the *key* and they will be appended/merged to the endpoint specified in the `apiDataSource` table (i.e. `dbEstimatesHistoryDelete?savedID=11`).<br/><br/>Remember, whenever a query string is provided (with `.KEY` or full endpoint), even if the resulting endpoint url matches what was specified in BRD, the results will still be considered *temp query processing*. order | (Optional) Only used by the CalcEngine via the `command/sort-field:order` table name and flag to aid in ordering the API calls in the proper manner to successfully complete a transaction when a command is used in more than one scenario.
+To accomplish this, you can use the `.MERGE` segment after the verb but before the `.KEY` segment (i.e. `GET.MERGE.KEY`). endpoint | Can either be the actual API endpoint to submit to (i.e. `/businessapi-service-tbo/common/v1/{legalIdentifier}/invoke-sp/QaInitialize`), or if the *preferred* `.KEY` segment is used, can be the `id` from the `apiDataSource` table.<br/><br/>When using a *key* to indicate a apiDataSource endpoint, you can still append query string values after the *key* and they will be appended/merged to the endpoint, or used as substitution for [{QS.param} tokens](#apiDataSource-Selector-Support), specified in the `apiDataSource` table (i.e. `dbEstimatesHistoryDelete?savedID=11`).<br/><br/>Remember, whenever a query string is provided (with `.KEY` or full endpoint), even if the resulting endpoint url matches what was specified in BRD, the results will still be considered *temp query processing* (unless substituting into the endpoint route). order | (Optional) Only used by the CalcEngine via the `command/sort-field:order` table name and flag to aid in ordering the API calls in the proper manner to successfully complete a transaction when a command is used in more than one scenario.
 This column is *not* used by the Nexgen site.

 #### command-inputs Layout